 The colorful atmosphere keeps things fun and cosmopolitan, and the menu is a great combo of light starters and classic tacos.
-All the while, you can watch your food being made fresh through the open kitchen.
+All the while, you can watch your fabulous food being made fresh through the open kitchen.

 Address: 1026 Wall St, La Jolla, CA 92037

-El Pescador Fish Market
+11. El Pescador Fish Market

-La Jolla Village • Seafood • $$
+Village of La Jolla • Seafood • $$

 What to order: The Local Sea Bass Burro, Calamari Steak, and El Pescador Sandwich (Dungeness Crab, Medium Shrimp, Bay Shrimp, and Smoked Salmon) are some of the more noteworthy choices here.
 I always order the El Pescador Salad, which is basically the ingredients on the El Pescador Sandwich on lettuce.